MENU

 A fantastic multi-headed sunflower with rings of orange on its yellow petals.

-About 5' to 6' tall, the nice thing about this is that lots of heads are produced over a long season, so it is ideal for cutting, or just a fancy display in the garden.
+About 5 foot tall, the nice thing about this is that lots of smaller heads are produced over a long season, so it is ideal for cutting, or just a fancy display in the garden.
 The seeds are a reasonable size and you could save them to eat or feed the birds.

 This variety was created by Alan Kapuler of Peace Seeds.
 To get the multi-heading habit, he crossed 'Gloriosa' with silverleaf sunflowers, and named the variety after the 1972 song by the psychedelic rock band The Grateful Dead.